srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 12:
 In this milestone, we implemented a ByProduct Page that displays products created by a specific email ID, while the Home Page continues to show all products.

+## 🌟 Milestone 13:
+In this milestone, we implemented the Update Product functionality, allowing users to edit product details.
+The update form dynamically loads the product's existing data, and changes are submitted via an API call.
+This ensures that users can modify product information easily while maintaining data integrity.

+## 🌟 Milestone 14:
+This milestone focused on integrating the Delete Product functionality, allowing users to remove products permanently.
+A confirmation prompt ensures accidental deletions are avoided